bryanwweber/orbital-mechanics-notes/orbital-maneuvers/hohmann-transfer.md

 In this case, the semi-major axis of the transfer orbit is smaller than the initial radius.
 Therefore, the specific energy of the transfer orbit is also smaller, $E_t < E_i$.

 The intersection between the initial and transfer orbits is at the _apoapsis_ of the transfer orbit.
 Since the orbits intersect, their radius must be the same, $r_i = r_{t,a}$.
-For the energy of the elliptical orbit to be smaller at the intersection point, its velocity must be smaller, according to the _vis viva_ equation, Eq. {eq}`eq:vis-viva-equation`.
+For the energy of the elliptical orbit to be smaller at the intersection point, its velocity must be smaller, according to the _vis viva_ equation, @eq:vis-viva-equation.

 Therefore, the spacecraft conducts an impulsive burn to decrease its speed from $v_i$ to $v_{t,a}$.
 In doing so, the periapsis of the orbit decreases from $r_i$ to $r_{t,p}$.
 This kind of impulse is referred to as **lowering the periapsis** of the orbit.
 Since the velocity is decreasing, the spacecraft must have its engine pointing in the direction of the velocity vector, and this is called a **retrofire**.